codeguy/php-the-right-way/_posts/04-02-01-Composer-and-Packagist.md

 	    }
 	}

-Next, run this command from your project root directory.
+ZatimNext, run this command from your project root directory.

     php composer.phar install